-- You are a secondary school student, attend a selective school in Southend which is at least two walking miles from your home address and you qualify for Free School Meals or your parent/carer is in receipt of the maximum level of Working Tax Credit.
+- You are a secondary school student, are registered for Free School Meals or live in a Low Income Household and you attend a selective school in Southend which is between two and six walking miles from your home address

-- You are a primary or secondary school student, attend the nearest Denominational (Faith) school on the grounds of religious belief within two to fifteen miles of your home address with vacancies in the appropriate year group and you qualify for Free School Meals or your parent/carer is in receipt of the maximum level of Working Tax Credit
+- You are a primary or secondary school student, attend the nearest Denominational (Faith) school on the grounds of religious belief within two to fifteen walking miles of your home address with vacancies in the appropriate year group and you are registered for Free School Meals or live in a Low Income Household

-- You are a secondary school student studying GCSEs, move home during year 10 or 11 and attend a school at least three walking miles from your new home address.
+- You are a secondary school student studying GCSEs, move home during year 10 or 11 and your existing school is at least three walking miles from your new home address

 Sixth Forms and Colleges